Pythagora-io/pythagora/README.md

 # 🏃💨️ Quickstart

-To integrate Pythagora you just run:
+To install Pythagora run:
 ```bash
 npm i pythagora --save-dev
 ```
-And that's it!
-Now, you can run the following command from the root directory of your repo:
+Then, [add your API key](#-config) and you're ready to get tests generated.
+After that, just run the following command from the root directory of your repo:

 ```bash
 npx pythagora --unit-tests --func <FUNCTION_NAME>